 Vanderbilt follows the guidelines established by the Uniformed Services Employment and Reemployment Rights Act (USERRA) regarding military leave.

 The Uniformed Services Employment and Reemployment Rights Act of 1994 is a federal law intended to ensure that persons who serve or have served in the Armed Forces, Reserves, National Guard or other "uniformed services:" (1) are not disadvantaged in their civilian careers because of their service; (2) are promptly reemployed in their civilian jobs upon their return from duty; and (3) are not discriminated against in employment based on past, present or future military service.

 I. Requesting Military leave

-When a staff member is called to military service, USERRA requires the staff members in the uniformed services to give advance written or verbal notice of the service to their employer, unless such notice is precluded by military necessity.
-The staff member should submit a Leave of Absence Request Form (http://hr.vanderbilt.edu/forms/index.php) to his or her supervisor when notified of an impending call to service as soon as possible and provide documentation.
+When an employee is called to military service, USERRA requires the employee in the uniformed services to give advance written or verbal notice of the service to their employer, unless such notice is precluded by military necessity.
+The employee should submit a Leave of Absence Request Form (http://hr.vanderbilt.edu/forms/index.php) to his or her supervisor when notified of an impending call to service as soon as possible and provide documentation.

 II.
 Duration of Leave